juliojguerra/api-testing-pm/README.md

 ### Post Add country
 Run this collection alone, does not need any test data file.

-Note:
+Notes:
-Test data (countries and invalid_countries json) is in /test_data folder
+- Test data (countries and invalid_countries json) is in /test_data folder
+- To run a collection, click on the 3 dots next to the collection name, click on Run Collection, choose corresponding file and add delay.